Béla Kun: Hungarian Soviet Republic

 The only hope for saving the Hungarian Soviet Republic had been "the military intervention of the Red Army or a revolution in one or more other European countries."
 Both these hopes had now failed.
-On the 1st of August, Kun gave his last speech in Hungary, stating:
+On 1 August, Kun gave his last speech in Hungary, stating:

 The Hungarian proletariat betrayed not their leaders but itself. [...]
 If there had been in Hungary a proletariat with the consciousness of the dictatorship of the proletariat it would not collapse in this way [...]
 I would have liked to see the proletariat fighting on the barricades declaring that it would rather die than give up power. [...]
-The proletariat which continued to shout in factories, ‘Down with the dictatorship of the proletariat’, will be even less satisfied with any future government.”
+The proletariat which continued to shout in factories, 'Down with the dictatorship of the proletariat', will be even less satisfied with any future government."